squad-lab/qcdrivers/src/rwth/mux/README.md

 4. `DAC`: DAC voltage.
 Can be set within a specified range.
 5. `ADC`: ADC voltage.
 Read-only.
 6. `getADCAverage(N_samples)`: Returns the average value of ADC over a specified number of samples.

+## Authors
+Original designed and made by Harsh Bharadwaj as part of his MSc thesis at RWTH Aachen University, updated by Xingyue Luo